mozilla/normandy/docs/dev/concepts.rst

 Actions
 -------
 An action is one of the capabilities provided by Normandy.
 As of Firefox 66, actions are implemented entirely within the browser as native code.
-The server selects an action to run by name, such as "preference-experiment" or "show-heartbeat".
+Actions are identified in recipes by name, such as "preference-experiment" or "show-heartbeat".

 Actions can accept a configuration object that is specified within the Normandy control interface.
-This configuration, which is part of a :ref:`recipe <recipes>`, contains static data required by the action, such as translated strings or boolean options for controlling behavior.
+This configuration, which is part of a :ref:`recipe <recipes>`, contains data required by the action, such as translated strings or boolean options for controlling behavior.

-For example, a survey action would include code to check whether we have shown a survey to the user recently, to determine which variant of a survey to show, and the code to actually display the survey itself.
-The configuration for the survey action would contain the text of the survey prompt and the URL to redirect the user to after answering.
+For example, a "survey" action could consist of code within Firefox to check whether we have shown a survey to the user recently, to determine which variant of a survey to show, and the code to actually display the survey itself.
+When issued to clients, this action is paired with configuration for the survey action would contain the text of the survey prompt and the URL to redirect the user to after answering.

 .. _recipes: